bxparks/rpn83p/docs/USER_GUIDE.md

 for the 84+CE model with the release of OS 5.3.1 That forced the community to create a jailbreak for the 84+CE model named [arTIfiCE](https://www.cemetech.net/news/2020/9/959/_/artifice-restores-ce-native-code-for-now) in 2020.
-The third party development community continues to reverse engineer and create tools for the CE model.
-But to me, the friction created by Texas Instruments did not make it worthwhile to work on something like the RPN83P for the CE calculators.
+Furthermore, Texas Instruments does not provide the signing keys necessary for third party developers to create flash applications which reside in flash memory.
+That means that third party software are restricted to assembly language programs that must live in volatile RAM.
+Texas Instruments clearly does not want to support third party software development, and went out of its way to add friction to the process.

-The final nail in the coffin, personally, is that the 84+CE series uses a rechargeable Li-Polymer battery instead of the standard AAA batteries used by earlier models.
+An additional disadvantage of the 84+CE, for me personally, is that it uses a rechargeable Li-Polymer battery instead of the standard AAA batteries used by earlier models.
 These Li-Poly batteries have a finite lifetime, 3-5 years, and there are many reports of defective batteries on brand new units.
 In the future, these batteries will become difficult find, and may cost more than the calculator itself is worth.

-I did not want to invest in a calculator platform that has a high chance of becoming useless e-waste in the future.
+Considering all of the above, I felt that there are better uses of my time than investing in the 84+CE platform.

 **Why Not TI-89, 92+, Voyage 200?**